 Not included in your delivery

-Once water is boiling, add penne to pot.
-Cook, stirring occasionally, until al dente, 9-11 minutes.
+Once water boils, add penne to pot.
+Cook, stirring occasionally, until al dente, 9-12 minutes.
 Drain.

-Meanwhile, heat a drizzle of olive oil in a large, preferably ovenproof, pan over medium-high heat.
-Add pork and cook, breaking up meat into pieces, until browned and cooked through, 4-5 minutes.
-Season with salt, pepper, and Tuscan Heat Spice.
+Meanwhile, heat a drizzle of olive oil in a large pan over medium-high heat (use an ovenproof pan if you have one).
+Add pork, breaking up meat into pieces.
+Cook, tossing occasionally, until browned, 6-7 minutes.
+Season with plenty of salt and pepper.
+Stir in Tuscan heat spice.

 Stir marinara sauce and milk into pan and scrape up any browned bits on bottom of pan.
 Bring to a boil, then stir in kale, chopped basil, and chili flakes (to taste).
 Cook until kale wilts, 2-3 minutes.
 Season with salt and pepper.